"Christian" is not an adjective

 “There is no such thing as a Christian Democrat”

 “There is no such thing as Christian *Insert Noun*”

-These are all phases that we have heard at some point, and if we are being honest, we have probably used them ourselves.
-What I would like to submit, is that there is no ‘Christian’ anything.
+These are all phrases that we have heard at some point, and if we are being honest, we have probably used them ourselves.
+However, what I would like to submit, is that there is no ‘Christian’ anything.

 “When Christianity became widely accepted across western culture and Christendom became the predominant form of belief and action, this made room for “Christian things” to emerge.

 And this is where the problem lies.
 Going back to what Jon Foreman said, there are no Christian ‘things’ but only people that follow Christ, who do things.

 And this is exactly the type of people that we ought to be, and this is the type of action that we should be showing to the world.
 We ought not to be seeking out a ‘Christian’ politician (we can see where that has gotten us) but we do need politicians who are followers of Christ.
 The same goes for every realm of our lives, whether we are plumbers, stay-at-home moms, or famous actors.
 We ought to simply be known as Christian who daily lives, going about their vocation.